Wayattearp/ConnectLight/README.md

 * Game ends upon successfully reaching the top.

 * In addition, this project will include:
-  * A How to play modal describing the background and rules of the game
+  * A How to play describing the background and rules of the game
   ![](/src/images/About.png)

   * A production README